yfuruyama/appmig/README.md

 $ go get -u github.com/addsict/appmig
 ```

-This tool uses [gcloud](https://cloud.google.com/sdk/gcloud/) for manipulating App Engine services.
+This tool uses [gcloud](https://cloud.google.com/sdk/gcloud/) to manipulate App Engine services.
 If you have not installed it yet, please install it before.

 ## Usage

-Please look at `appmig --help` for more details.

 ```
 $ appmig --project=PROJECT --service=SERVICE --version=VERSION --rate=RATE --interval=INTERVAL
 ```

+Please look at `appmig --help` for more details.

 ## Example